leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/python_basic_syntax.md

 TypeError: unsupported operand type(s) for +: 'int' and 'str'
 >>>
 >>>
->>> "1" + 1
+>>> 1 +
-Traceback (most recent call last):
-  File "<stdin>", line 1, in <module>
+  File "<stdin>", line 1
-TypeError: can only concatenate str (not "int") to str
+    1 +
+       ^
+SyntaxError: invalid syntax
 ```

 As a beginner, you should focus on:
-- the error type, e.g. "TypeError", which is
+- the error type, e.g. "TypeError".
+Knowing the category of error can quickly
+  help us understand the issue in our code.
-- the error message, e.g. "unexpected indent"
+- the error message, e.g. "unsupported operand type(s) for +: 'int' and 'str'"
-- Python's best guess at where the error occurred, e.g. `line 1` will
+- Python's best guess at **where** the error occurred, e.g. `line 1` will
   usually be the case for most REPL commands.
 This would be more helpful
   if your code were in a script.